Dorothy Van Norman Scholarship

 3. Completion of an application packet is required.
 This application packet will consist of the following:

 a.
-An application form with a statement (300 words max.) of describing your background, rational, and purpose detailing what the award would mean to the applicant and how the award would facilitate the applicant’s work in School Library Information Studies.
+An application form with a statement (300 words max.) describing your background, rationale, and purpose detailing what the award would mean to the applicant and how the award would facilitate the applicant’s work in School Library Information Studies.

 b.
 A resume detailing the applicant’s career goals, prior experiences and experiences or memberships in professional organizations.

 c.
 An essay (500 words max.) stating the nature of their library experience, and a personal statement of their view of what he or she can bring to the profession, emphasizing experiences that indicate a potential for leadership and commitment to technology and innovation in the school library.